-Guidance - National Partnership Payments National Partnership Payments (NPP) are generally be accounted for in accordance with AASB 1058.
-APG 5 However, this would not necessarily result in cash accounting.
-For example, in relation to the Disaster Recovery Funding Arrangements where the Commonwealth will provide financial assistance to the State in certain circumstances (usually in the form of partial reimbursement of the State's expenditure and estimated reconstruction costs), the State would be able to recognise income under AASB 1058 when it incurs eligible expenses (prior to receiving the Commonwealth payments).
-This accrual accounting is possible because of the 'enforceable' Intergovernmental Agreement.
+( + ) Guidance - National Partnership Payments APG 5 National Partnership Payments (NPP) are generally be accounted for in accordance with AASE However, this would not necessarily result in cash accounting.
+For example, in relation to the DE Recovery Funding Arrangements where the Commonwealth will provide financial assistance State in certain circumstances (usually in the form of partial reimbursement of the State's experand estimated reconstruction costs), the State would be able to recognise income under AASE when it incurs eligible expenses (prior to receiving the Commonwealth payments).
+This is accounting is possible because of the 'enforceable' Intergovernmental Agreement.
 Note that NPPs for capital purposes shall be accounted for in accordance with paragraphs 15-16 of AASB 1058.
 For example, in relation to the NPP on Land Transport Infrastructure Projects where the Commonwealth provides funding for land transport infrastructure projects administered under the National Land Transport Act 2014, a capital grant liability will be recognised for any Commonwealth payments received in-advance.
 The State (through its agencies) will then recognise income when it achieves agreed project milestones.

-Reference 4.5 Other income
+3.5 Other income